 Frequently Asked Questions

-What scholarship and financial aid options are available to me?
+What scholarship and financial aid options are available?

-Private and public scholarships can help you meet the cost of your education.
-Alliant International University is pleased to be able to offer a significant number of institutional scholarships for many of our students.
+Private and public scholarships can help you meet the cost of your higher education, and Alliant International University offers institutional scholarships for many of our doctoral students.
 Learn more about these scholarship opportunities here.
-Additional Financial aid is available for those who qualify in the form of loans, grants, federal work study, and military aid.
+Additional financial aid is available for those who qualify in the form of loans, grants, federal work study, and military aid.
 Learn more in our Financial Options Guide.

-When does the PsyD in Marriage and Family Therapy program start?
+When does the program start?

-The MFT PsyD degree program is offered as a semester-long program and is open for enrollment during the Spring and Fall enrollment periods.
+The MFT PsyD degree program is offered as a semester-long program and is open for enrollment during the spring and fall enrollment periods.
 You can find a copy of our academic calendar here.

-How long does it take to complete the PsyD in Marriage and Family Therapy degree program?
+How long does it take to complete the program?

-At Alliant, our mission is to prepare students for professional careers of service and leadership and promote the discovery and application of knowledge to improve the lives of people in diverse cultures and communities around the world.
-Our Vision is an inclusive world empowered by Alliant alumni.
+At Alliant, our mission is to prepare students for professional careers of service and leadership and to promote the discovery and application of knowledge to improve lives.
+We offer an education that is accredited, focused on practical knowledge and skills, connected with diverse faculty and alumni, and aimed at the student experience.